RicardoJeronimo/lfcs-practice-exam/README.md

 17. mount it at `/secret`: `mount /dev/mapper/cryptoraid /secret`.
 18. make a crypto file: `echo 'cryptotest' > /secret/cryptofile`.
 19. close the crypto partition, reopen it under a different name, and check the file: `cryptsetup luksClose crytoraid ; cryptsetup luksOpen /dev/mdY othername ; mount /dev/mapper/othername /secret ; cat /secret/cryptofile`.
-1. make a swapfile and mount it.
+1. make a swapfile and mount it, both manually and with `mount -a`.
-2. make a crypto swapfile and mount it.
+2. make a crypto swapfile and mount it, both manually and with `mount -a`.
 3. make a crypto partition on a simple image file and mount it, both manually and with `mount -a`.
 4. make a simple Raid1, and mount it both manually and with `mount -a`.
 5. make a simple logical volume, and mount it both manually and with `mount -a`.